-Bring The Heat (Dragon Kin #9)
+…So what’s Bring The Heat about?

-by G.A.
+Title: Bring the Heat by G.A.
 Aiken

 Read: 2nd – 10th September 2017

-…So, what did I like about it?
+…So, what did I like about Bring The Heat?

-I enjoyed that there are different adventures happening in this book alongside the one that our main characters are on, but all are moving on the background story arc with the Zealots threat.
+I enjoyed that there are different adventures happening in this book alongside the one that our main characters are on.
+However, all are moving on the background story arc with the Zealots threat.

-So often in the paranormal romance stories that I read, the authors forget that we (the reader) want to be gripped by the whole experience; an engaging narrative that’s more than just X meets Y and they fall in love – bam – the end.
+So often in the paranormal romance stories that I read, the authors forget that we (the reader) want to be gripped by the whole experience.
+An engaging narrative that’s more than just X meets Y and they fall in love – bam – the end.
 Thankfully, this isn’t the case in this book, I loved the fact that the background story and the quest that our main characters were on felt more significant than the romance that grew between Brannie and Aiden.

 Branwen The Awful (Brannie) was all of these and more, you’d definitely want her on your side.
 Aiden was a good male lead to balance this strong female and both showed us their multifaceted personalities as the tale progressed.
-In fact, I liked the way that all of the characters in this story were written, none of them were flat 2-dimensional creations, they all felt very real for me, I loved the way that Brannie’s reluctant group grew and evolved along their journey, all of which meant that I engaged with their story.
+In fact, I liked the way that all of the characters in this story were written; none were flat 2-dimensional creations.
+They all felt very real for me.
+I loved the way that Brannie’s reluctant group grew and evolved along their journey, all of which meant that I engaged with their story.

-Oh, and like most Brits I do love a bit of well written banter and this story has plenty of it!
+Bring The Heat has plenty of humour!
 I found myself COL (Chuckling Out Loud) throughout this book while wondering how many of our characters/heroes would still be with us by the end due to the continual pushing of each others’ buttons.
+Lol!

 …So, ummm, was there anything I disliked about it?